 (a) had taken part in the same competition before?
-[1] (b) heard that they had won from a friend?
-[1] (c) got their winning idea from another person?
-[1] (d) lacked confidence in their chance of winning?
-[1] (e) needed to make a decision about their prize?
-[1] (f) was surprised how complicated the application process was?
-[1] (g) suggested that they couldn't have won without support from others?
-[1] (h) gave some advice to another competitor?
-[1] [Total : 8]
+[1 (b) heard that they had won from a friend?
+[1 (c) got their winning idea from another person?
+[1 (d) lacked confidence in their chance of winning?
+[1 (e) was unimpressed with the prize they received?
+[1 (f) needed to make a decision about their prize?
+[1 (g) had to be persuaded to enter the competition?
+[1 (h) was surprised how complicated the application process was?
+[1 (i) suggested that they couldn't have won without support from others?
+[1 (j) gave some advice to another competitor?
+[1 [Total: 10

-Read the article about a woman who has flown on top of, rather than inside, a plane and then complete the notes.
+Read the article about a woman who has flown on top of, rather than inside, a plane, and then complete the notes.